 Stay Hydrated! drink plenty of water!
 (Getting water thrown at you doesn’t count, definitely don’t drink that!)
 You’re going to be going hard for hours at a time and you won’t necessarily feel like leaving the crowd to get some more water so stock up before finding a good spot in the crowd.

-Agree on a Meeting Spot: a lot of people will be attending this festival so set a meeting point before going to any stages so you can easily find each other at the end of the festival should anyone go missing from the group and they’re unreachable during the festival!
+Agree on a Meeting Spot: a lot of people will be attending this festival so set a meeting point before going into the crowd so you can easily find each other at the end of the festival should anyone go missing from the group and they’re unreachable during the festival!